nuxy/chromium-lambda-build/README.md

 ### Build time

-This soley depends on your system hardware.
-For example, when run on an [Intel i7](https://www.intel.com/content/www/us/en/products/details/processors/core/i7.html) with 32GB RAM the compilation process takes about 4 hours to complete.
+This soley depends on your network speed and system hardware.

+For example, when run on a fast network using a system running an [Intel i7](https://www.intel.com/content/www/us/en/products/details/processors/core/i7.html) with 32GB RAM the entire process takes about 4 hours to complete.
+Moveover, this processing time can be further reduced by writing to an [SSD](https://en.wikipedia.org/wiki/Solid-state_drive) / [SSHD](https://en.wikipedia.org/wiki/Hybrid_drive) in conjunction with proper [sysctl](https://www.golinuxcloud.com/sysctl-config-for-high-performance-servers) tuning.

 ## References